When, Why and How to scarify a lawn

 The wrong time of year to scarify a lawn

 Scarifying during the wrong time of year can make or break all the hard work you’ve put into your beautiful garden.
 And by doing it offseason your lawn may either not recover at all, or you may be facing more problems.
-So it is of utmost importance to not only be prepared with the pre-treatment and the procedure itself but also to know when to have it done.
+So, if you want your lawn care efforts to yield, it's essential to not only be prepared with the pre-treatment and the procedure itself but also to know when to have it done and which time of the year to avoid.

-• Summer - the months of June, July and August are always too hot and too dry.
-Drought slows down grass recovery and any treatment that is too invasive as opening the soil will only leave it vulnerable to the heat.
-Your lawn will look poorly, dry beyond saving and the chance of salvaging your grass is very low.
+- Summer - the months of June, July and August are always too hot and too dry.
+Drought slows down grass recovery and any treatment that is too invasive as raking and aerating the lawn will only leave it vulnerable to the heat.
+Your grass will look poorly, dry beyond saving and the chance of salvaging is very low.

 Pro tips for scarifying a lawn